JonasAlfredsson/anibg/README.md

 # anibg
-A script that will automatically resize a window of MPV to a resolution that will make the video cover the entire screen, and then move this window to the same rendering layer as the desktop background image, in order to make it a living background.
+A script that will automatically resize a window of MPV to a resolution that will make it cover the entire computer screen, and then move this window to the same rendering layer as the desktop background image, in order to make it a living background.
 The scaling of the video file will be done so the aspect ratio is maintained, and the result will be centered in relation to the screen.